sw-craftsmanship-dojo/runbook/python-repository.md

 ```

 8. Add our implementation
-So let's go ahead and create the file modules/atm.py, and in that file you should create a function called validate which returns True.
+So let's go ahead and create the file modules/atm.py, in that file, you should create a function called validate which returns True.

 Then run the pipenv run watchTests command, and you should see something like: